-While no research has been performed to test effectiveness, some chiropractors believe that chiropractic medicine can effectively treat ADHD.
-One chiropractic theory is that muscle tone imbalance causes an imbalance in brain activity.
-According to this theory, by adjusting the ADHD patient's spine, balance is restored in the brain.
-These spinal adjustments are also used in conjunction with patient exposure to different light and sound frequencies.
-However, many ADHD doctors do not support this use of chiropractic medicine for treating ADHD.
+One theory is that an imbalance in muscle tone causes an imbalance in brain activity.
+According to this theory, when chiropractors adjust the ADHD patient's spine, balance is restored in the brain.
+The children are also exposed to different light and sound frequencies.

-Is neurofeedback or working memory training effective alternative treatments for ADHD?
+Are neurofeedback and working memory training effective alternative treatments for ADHD?

-Neurofeedback intervention is based on findings that people with ADHD have excess theta waves and fewer than average beta waves when measured on an EEG.
-Supporters believe that training the brain to increase beta waves and decrease theta waves, thereby increasing arousal, can decrease ADHD symptoms.
+Neurofeedback is based on findings that people with ADHD have more theta waves than other people.
+They also have fewer beta waves.
+Supporters believe that training the brain to increase the fast beta waves and decrease the slow theta waves can lower ADHD symptoms.